CardinisCode/jobhuntmanager/README.md

 Responsible for cleaning up all fields to related to the 'job_offers' SQL table.

 #### company:
-Responsible for cleaning up all fields to related to the 'company' SQL table.
+This where you'll find all the Python files related to a 'company'.

 The files in this directory:
 ##### add_company.py